Driskill Hotel: History

 In 1950, the hotel embarked on a renovation, which closed off the Sixth Street entrance and removed the rotunda's skylight to make way for air conditioning units on the roof.
 In 1952, the former Austin National Bank was transformed into a television studio for KTBC, the very first television station in Central Texas.

 In 1969, The Driskill closed its guest rooms in anticipation of a renovation and new tower containing a modern glass facade, which never materialized.
 Most of its furnishings were sold, and an American-Statesman article declared, "Driskill Hotel's Fate 'Sealed'."
 The hotel was saved from the wrecking ball at almost the last minute, however, when a nonprofit organization called the Driskill Hotel Corporation raised $900,000.

 Braniff International Hotels, Inc., a division of Braniff Airways, Inc., of Dallas, Texas, bought the hotel in 1972 and began a $350,000 restoration of the grand lobby of the historic facility.
 Braniff reopened the hotel to customers on January 15, 1973, to very strong bookings and conference business.
 Braniff threw an official grand reopening celebration on February 10, 1973.
 Over 1000 guests attended the gala event that included a parade of every Texas Governor and/or their descendants, since 1886.
 All proceeds from the event went to the Austin Heritage Society, who was strategically instrumental in the resurrection of the Hotel Driskill.

 In 1995, The Driskill was purchased by Great American Life Insurance, who embarked on a $30 million renovation to restore the hotel to its original appearance, which had been heavily modified over the years.
 The hotel closed for four years for renovation work and was re-opened in a Millennium celebration on December 31, 1999.

 In 2013, The Driskill was purchased by Hyatt Hotels Corporation for $85 million, who embarked on an $8 million renovation of the hotel.
 Hyatt sold the hotel to Dallas-based Woodbine Development in May 2022 for $125 million.

-In addition to its beautiful architecture and rich history, The Driskill continues to draw attention due to its host of tragedies and rumors of paranormal activity.
-The hotel is said to be home to more than one ghosts, including 7-year-old Samantha, who tragically died after falling down the Grand Staircase.
+The hotel is said to be home to more than one ghost, including seven-year-old Samantha, who died after falling down the Grand Staircase chasing a ball.